 CONTACT DETAILS FOR SUPPORT AGENCIES IN THE FIELD OF SAFEGUARDING IN THE CATHOLIC CHURCH IN ENGLAND AND WALES

 Catholic Safeguarding Advisory Service (CSAS): This Service has been established in the Catholic Church in England and Wales to be responsible for driving and supporting improvements in practice.
-Its primary role is one of co-ordination, advice and support in respect of the wider job of safeguarding children, young people and vulnerable adults.
+Its primary role is one of co-ordination, advice and support in respect of the wider job of safeguarding children, young people and adults at risk.

 National Catholic Safeguarding Commission (NCSC): This Commission was formed in July 2008 following the acceptance, by the Bishops’ Conference of England and Wales and the Conference of Religious of England and Wales, of the recommendations in the Cumberlege Commission Report “Safeguarding with Confidence” (2007).
 The NCSC has responsibility for setting the strategic direction of the Church’s safeguarding policy and monitoring compliance.
 Their seminal document “Towards a Culture of Safeguarding” (2012) forms the basis on which work is being taken forward in relation to raising standards of safeguarding throughout the Catholic Church in England and Wales.